georgecctang/capstone_project_1/README.md

 By thoroughly examine Toronto's Airbnb market dataset, we will identify the important features that affect pricing, which the hosts can use as a reference to modify their properties or booking policy.
 We will also develop machine learning models that can be used by the hosts to set fair and competitive prices.

 ## Link to Project Report and Presentation
-- The [project report](https://github.com/georgecctang/capstone_project_1/blob/master/reports/George_CP1_Final_Report.pdf) provides a detailed descriptions of all the steps and findings of this project.
+- The [project report](https://github.com/georgecctang/capstone_project_1/blob/master/reports/George_CP1_Final_Report.pdf) provides  detailed descriptions of all the tasks and findings of this project.
-- The [presentation](https://github.com/georgecctang/capstone_project_1/blob/master/reports/George_CP1_Presentation.pdf) provides a summary of the project.
+- The [presentation](https://github.com/georgecctang/capstone_project_1/blob/master/reports/George_CP1_Presentation.pdf) provides a quick overview of the project.

 ## Project Folder Directory
 This project folder consists of the following sub-folders: